sylvchev/dataset-ssvep-exoskeleton/README.md

 The recording are saved in GDF format [3], the stimulations code for each class are available as time events.
 There is between 2 and 5 sessions for each user, recorded on different days, by the same operators, on the same hardware and in the same conditions.

 To allow direct Python processing, a gzip pickle version of the data are also available as '.pz' file.
+Sample code to use these file is provided below.

 The stimulation code used in GDF file are those defined by OpenVibe:
 - ExperimentStart: 32769, 0x00008001,